Demographics of South Korea: Fertility

-In the past 20 years, South Korea has recorded some of the lowest fertility and marriage levels in the world.
-As of 2020, it is the country with the world's lowest total fertility rate - 0.84.
-Seoul has a TFR of 0.64, probably the lowest level anywhere in the world.
+Over the past 20 years, South Korea has recorded some of the lowest fertility and marriage levels in the world.
+As of 2024, it is the country with the world's lowest total fertility rate (TFR), standing at 0.75.
+Additionally, the country's capital, Seoul, registered a TFR of 0.64, which was likely the lowest level anywhere in the world.